 curl -c cookies.txt https://example.com

-Setting HTTP Headers with cURL
+Setting up HTTP headers with cURL

 curl -H "Content-Type: application/json" -H "Authorization: Bearer your_token" https://api.example.com